top of page

 On top of potential numbers, one of the reasons many marketers turn to Facebook is because the platform provides a variety of tools and robust analytics that allow you to build highly targeted campaigns.
 Facebook Ads, for example, can be used to target new audiences based on demographics, interests and more.
 They can also be used to retarget existing contacts or build lookalike audiences, both across Facebook and Instagram.
 Facebook can also be used as part of local marketing efforts and a more global approach.

-If you're planning to use Facebook for marketing your business, having a clear and effective strategy is important.
+If you're planning to use Facebook to market your business, having a clear and effective strategy is important.
 From setting the right goals to deciding on the type of content to post, below you’ll find some of the most essential steps for getting started on Facebook.

 01. Make a Facebook business page